2018-2019 Request for Proposals

 - An email will be sent acknowledging receipt of your application and include a PDF for you to review prior to being sent to the advisory panel for review.

 All applicants will receive email notification of award decisions in May 2018 following approval from Arts Midwest’s Board of Directors.
 If selected, the theater company will enter into a Grant Agreement with Arts Midwest.
 The Grant Agreement will outline the terms and conditions, including Federal regulations and project and crediting requirements of the Shakespeare in American Communities grant.

-If you need guidance concerning the contents of the application, including the work sample, or experience technical difficulties, please contact Christy Dickinson, senior program director, at 612.238.8019 or [email protected].
+If you have questions about the contents of your application, including the work sample, please call Christy Dickinson, senior program director, at 612.238.8019.